 - 1 tablespoon dark soy sauce

-- 3 tablespoon rice vinegar (or black vinegar)
+- 3 tablespoons unseasoned rice vinegar or Chinese black vinegar

-- 2 stalks green onions, cut into 1-inch pieces
+- 2 green onions, cut into 1-inch pieces

 Instructions

-- Finish – Add green onions, stir, and serve hot with rice.
+- Finish: Add the green onions and stir well.
+Turn off the heat and serve hot with steamed white rice.

 Notes